 Le Carre Vineyards, Terroir, Grapes, Winemaking

-The Bordeaux wine of Le Carre is produced from a very small 1.5 hectare parcel of vines that are located not far from the picturesque village of St. Emilion.
-The vineyard is also placed very close to Chateau Clos Fourtet, Chateau Beau-Sejour Becot and Chateau Canon on the St. Emilion plateau.
+Le Carre is produced from a very small 1.5-hectare parcel of vines that are located not far from the picturesque village of St. Emilion.
+The vineyard is also placed very close to Chateau Clos Fourtet, Chateau Beau-Sejour Becot, and Chateau Canon on the St. Emilion plateau.

 Le Carre takes its name from the French word for square.
 The owner, Jonathan Maltus purchased the vines from Chateau Canon in 2004.
 Before falling under the ownership of Chateau Canon, the vines were previously part of the Chateau Cure Bon estate.